maziac/DeZog/documentation/Usage.md

 - local labels: when hovering above a (local) label the current program counter is used to dissolve the context.
 I.e. the shown value is only correct if the PC is lower than the associated previous non-local label and no other non-local label is between the PC and the hover location.
 - dot-notation: You have to hover over the last part of the dot notation to dissolve the complete label.
-- labels with out a trailing ":" are not supported.
 - temporary (number) labels: are not supported.
 - sjasmplus: labels inside macros are not supported.